Auroratide/McAvatar/README.md

 Under construction.

 ```
-# Requires a built spigot server in the spigot folder
+# Download Spigot
+./gradlew spigotBuild

+# Run the Server
-./gradlew run
+./gradlew spigotRun
 ```

+If running for the first time, you may need to accept the EULA.